-Any unpaid extended care expenses in excess of the benefit visit maximums shown on your SCHEDULE OF COVERAGE won't be applied to any maximum out-of-pocket.
+Any unpaid extended care expenses more than the benefit visit maximums shown on your SCHEDULE OF COVERAGE won't be applied to any maximum out-of-pocket.

 Any charges incurred as home health care or home hospice care for drugs (including antibiotic therapy) and laboratory services won't be extended care expenses but will be considered medical-surgical expenses.